 Ever read about armies using cannonball’s attached with chains to mow down troops in close combat?
 This is the scaled down version that can be fired from your shotgun.

-A cable attaches two round shot and theoretically goes spinning through the air at your target, cutting a slice through them on impact.
+For the bolo shotgun rounds, a cable attaches two round shot and theoretically goes spinning through the air at your target, cutting a slice through them on impact.
 Trouble is, if they meet any kind of stiffer resistance like clothes or bone, the cable is more likely to snap and effectively leave you with two pellets.

 Why not ditch the cool factor and use a traditional round instead.
 You’ll save a lot of money and have more pellets going down range.